seL4/camkes-tool/README.md

 1. Add extra arguments to graphviz, to make the graph more spread out (to give connectors extra space), having hardware graphs lower on the screen.
 1. Currently the graph is draw inverted.
 This is because the co-ordinates of graphviz is true maths co-ords and not GUI co-ords.
 Need to translate between them.
 1. Draw out components with all info.
 Chance to make it final and aesthically pleasing
+1. Drawing out the connectors properly, with annotations

 ### Notes:
 #### Info that a instance needs to display to the user